PythonLinks/hanaforth/pico-ice/echo-server/README.md

 To flash the gateware first install dfu-util, then

-dfu-util -a 1 -D hardware.bin
+dfu-util -a 1 -D echo.bin

 To talk to the FPGA, use picocom.